 Mediterranean Diet – Level of Difficulty

-It is relatively easy to adhere to this diet in the long run.
+It is relatively easy to adhere to this diet for long-term weight loss.
 It is tested and approved by nutritionists all over the globe and it has successfully passed the test of time.
-It is not that hard to follow because all you need to do is eating plenty of vegetables, fruits, lean meat, fish, nuts, whole grains, and beans and eliminate or reduce the consumption of processed foods.
+It is not that hard to follow because all you need to do is eating plenty of non-starchy vegetables, fruits, lean meat, fish, nuts, whole grains, and beans and eliminate or reduce the consumption of processed foods.

 B. Keto Diet Overview